undoLogic/setupCase-boilerplate/README.md

 ```

 The files which you prepared on the server are now on your local computer

+At this point you can keep working within the GIT - REPO on undoweb
+- This is easier and only requires a basic user/pass to checkout the files on your computer and you can start developing your project this way easier
+- HOWEVER, if you want more security for your sourceFiles at this point you can migrate to GITHUB.com

+GITHUB
+-

 [back to top](#overview-steps)
 ### Step 5 Configure your IDE to automatically push changes to your server